simon555/cs109-FinalProject/src/EDA/README.md

 - loan_status

-Categorical variable of 2 levels : FullyPaid : 0, ChargedOFf :1
+Categorical variable of 6 levels.
+This is going to be the output label

 - payment_plan